 “Fresh, hot pizza delivered in 30 minutes or less… Guaranteed!”

 You most likely recognize that USP, but in case you don’t, it’s Domino’s Pizza.
 That’s how Tom Monohan (Brother #1) made his fortune.
 Today, they no longer make the 30-minute guarantee, but that’s irrelevant now.
 Everyone knows Domino’s Pizza.
-But make no mistake about it, the business was built on this USP and today that company is obviously very successful.
+But make no mistake about it, the business was built on this USP and today that company is very successful.

 The important thing to remember is this USP is very simple.
 It does not promise all things to all people.
-It never mentions a homemade delicious sauce from the “old country” or even a great tasting pizza.
+It never mentions a delicious homemade sauce from the “old country” or even a great tasting pizza.
 What Tom’s USP did was hit an opportunity gap in the pizza delivery business.

 Tip: You can DOMINATE a market if you hit an opportunity gap!

 How to decide on your USP…